Mentoring programmes

 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.
 You do not have to select a degree programme to see the Open University's instructions.

-Mentoring is an excellent way to improve your self-knowledge, networks and familiarity with employment.
+Mentoring and networking is an excellent way to improve your self-knowledge, networks and familiarity with employment.
 Several parties will provide opportunities for participating in mentoring.

-In group mentoring, alumni (graduates of the University of Helsinki) provide mentoring to small groups of students (2–4).
-The programme is available to all students of the University of Helsinki.
+In group mentoring, alumni (graduates of the University of Helsinki) provide mentoring to small groups of 2–4 students.
+The programme is available to all students of the University of Helsinki as well to recent graduates.
 In the groups, students will be able to take advantage of the expertise, understanding and experience of mentors, as well as the wider perspective and support offered by a group of peers.

 Applications are accepted in the autumn term.
-The programme will kick off with a joint event held in November, after which the groups will meet approximately once a month until the end of April.
+The programme will kick off with a joint event in January, after which the groups will meet approximately once a month until the end of the programme.
 The closing event for the programme will be held in May.

 Based on feedback, mentoring has provided students with